Gluten-Free White Chocolate Macadamia Cookies

 • Softened Butter.
 We’re creaming the butter & sugar for these cookies, so you want the butter cool (not greasy looking), but slightly softened.
 Your finger should be able to make an indent in the butter, but not go all the way through the butter.

 • White Sugar & Brown Sugar.
 I use a slightly different balance of the sugars in this recipe than in my other gluten-free chocolate chip cookie recipes, and it’s EXCELLENT here.
-The white sugar helps the edges get golden, while the brown sugar adds moisture, keeping the middle of the cookie nice and soft.
+The white sugar helps the edges get golden, while the light brown sugar adds moisture, keeping the middle of this delicious cookie nice and soft.

 • Vanilla.
-We use lots of vanilla extract for these macadamia nut cookies.
+We use lots of pure vanilla extract for these macadamia nut cookies.
 It really highlights the other flavors–the vanilla notes in the white chocolate + the salty crunch of the macadamia nuts.
+(Vanilla bean paste also works!)

 • Gluten-Free Measure-For-Measure Flour.
 I love to keep things simple, so we use a gluten-free 1:1 flour blend for our gluten-free white chocolate macadamia nut cookies.
-This one from King Arthur Flour is our all-time favorite and gives really delightful, consistent results without any weird aftertaste or gritty texture.
+King Arthur Measure-For-Measure Gluten-Free Flour is our all-time favorite and gives really delightful, consistent results without any weird aftertaste or gritty texture.
 (If you use another blend, be sure it contains xanthan gum & know your cookies may turn out slightly differently)

 • Cornstarch.
 Another cookie secret!
 Just 1 tablespoon of cornstarch adds extra chewiness to the cookies and gives the tops a light, golden texture that’s divine.